-Following the Compensation Committee's assessment and certification of performance in early 2022, the applicable percentage of the performance unit awards and dividend equivalents will vest, if any.
+Following the Compensation Committee's assessment and certification of performance in early 2023, the applicable percentage of the performance unit awards and dividend equivalents will vest, if any.
 The Compensation Committee has no discretion to provide for payment other than as reflected in the actual attainment of the stated performance goals.
 Dividend equivalents accrue on the performance units as additional performance units and will vest and be paid according to the applicable level of achievement of the performance goal, if any.

-2017-2019 Performance Units
+2018-2020 Performance Units

-TSR-based performance unit awards, accounting for 60% of the total LTI award, were made to the NEOs in 2017, subject to a three-year performance period.
-The actual number of units that could vest at the end of the performance period was contingent on PPL's TSR from January 1, 2017 to December 31, 2019 relative to companies in the UTY.
+TSR-based performance unit awards, accounting for 40% of the total LTI award, were made to the NEOs in 2018, subject to a three-year performance period.
+The actual number of units that could vest at the end of the performance period was contingent on PPL's TSR from January 1, 2018 to December 31, 2020 relative to companies in the UTY.

-ROE-based performance unit awards, accounting for 20% of the total LTI award, were made to the NEOs for the first time in 2017, subject to a three-year performance period.
-The actual number of units that could vest at the end of the performance period was contingent on PPL's average annual ROE from January 1, 2017 to December 31, 2019.
+ROE-based performance unit awards, accounting for 40% of the total LTI award, were made to the NEOs in 2018, subject to a three-year performance period.
+The actual number of units that could vest at the end of the performance period was contingent on PPL's average annual ROE from January 1, 2018 to December 31, 2020.

-Forfeited 2017-2019 TSR-based Performance Units
+Forfeited 2018-2020 TSR-based Performance Units

 Over the three-year performance period, PPL's TSR ranked at the 10th percentile relative to companies in the UTY.
-As a result, the 2017-2019 TSR-based performance units, and accrued dividend equivalents on the units, were forfeited.
-Performance units forfeited as a result of 2017-2019 TSR performance had a grant date value of over \$5.38 million in the aggregate for the NEOs, including \$3.12 million for Mr. Spence and \$2.26 million for all other NEOs.
+As a result, the 2018-2020 TSR-based performance units, and accrued dividend equivalents on the units, were forfeited.
+Performance units forfeited as a result of 2018-2020 TSR performance had a grant date value of over \$3.81 million in the aggregate for the NEOs, including \$484,000 for Mr. Sorgi, \$2.13 million for Mr. Spence and \$1.20 million for all other NEOs.

-Payout of 2017-2019 ROE-based Performance Units
+Payout of 2018-2020 ROE-based Performance Units

-Over the three-year performance period, PPL's annual ROE was 15.03% in 2017, 15.21% in 2018 and 14.65% in 2019, resulting in a three-year average of 14.96%.
+PPL's three-year average ROE was among the best of U.S. utilities for the period 2018-2020, exceeding the three-year average ROE reported by 18 of the 20 utilities comprising the UTY.
+Over the three-year performance period, PPL's annual ROE was 15.21% in 2018, 14.65% in 2019, and 14.04% in 2020, resulting in a three-year average of 14.63%.
 In order to pay at or above target of 10% or maximum of 14%, PPL's credit rating was also required to be above investment grade.
-Having met these requirements, the 2017-2019 ROE-based performance units, and accrued dividend equivalents on the units, paid out at the maximum of 200%.
-Performance units that paid out at maximum as a result of PPL's 2017-2019 ROE performance had a grant date value of \$1.79 million in the aggregate for the NEOs, including \$1.04 million for Mr. Spence and \$750,000 for all other NEOs.
+Having met these requirements, the 2018-2020 ROE-based performance units, and accrued dividend equivalents on the units, paid out at the maximum of 200%.
+Performance units that paid out at maximum as a result of PPL's 2018-2020 ROE performance had a grant date value of \$3.81 million in the aggregate for the NEOs, including \$484,000 for Mr. Sorgi, \$2.13 million for Mr. Spence and \$1.20 million for all other NEOs.